xpvictor/OpenSea_API/README.md

 * To create the project, you need an API key and add its values to a file named ".env" with the following values:
 > api_key = < api key>

+<h2>Used files:</h2>
+All CSV and JSON file was created by python script and used into Power BI project

 <h2>Power BI pages avaliable</h2>